Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Results and Discussion

 \subsection{Estimates of $\beta$}

-We estimate the Lagrange multiplier, $\beta$, for each control variate from our set of $N_{\rm sims}=1000$ simulations.
-In contrast with the methodology developed in \cite{Kokron_2022}, we will estimate the Lagrange multiplier only in the univariate approximation
+We estimate the Lagrange multiplier, $\beta$, for each control variate from our set of $N_{\rm sims}=1000$ simulations. {\cite{chartier2020} presented different estimates for the Lagrange multiplier which solved either a univariate (bin-by-bin) or multivariate optimization problem.
+In this work wee estimate the Lagrange multiplier only in the univariate approximation}

 for the full set of triangles.
 We compare the performance of the univariate estimator with the full multivariate estimator

 in Appendix~\ref{app:betaest}, as well as the diagonal approximation of \cite{Kokron_2022}.
 In this appendix we also show that the observed `damping' of $\beta$ discussed in \cite{Kokron_2022} was spuriously driven by the under-determination of the covariance matrix in the univariate problem, and usage of the pseudoinverse to invert the control variate covariance.